-An excellent plant for detoxing the body, cleavers (Galium aparine) makes its appearance in the spring.
-The leaves and stems are edible- juiced, raw or cooked.
+An excellent plant for detoxing the body, cleavers (Galium aparine), makes its appearance in the spring.
+The leaves and stems are edible- juiced, raw, or cooked.
 This is best done before the plant produces fruit.
-As a tea, it functions as a diuretic, benefits healthy kidney function and also stimulates the lymphatic system.
-As a poultice, it is beneficial in treating burns, light wounds, insect bites and may control light bleeding.
+As a tea, it functions as a diuretic, benefits healthy kidney function, and also stimulates the lymphatic system.
+As a poultice, it is beneficial in treating burns, light wounds, insect bites, and may control light bleeding.
 Cleavers can also be made into a tincture.
 As an ointment, it is beneficial for the healing of ulcers, cysts, and other skin conditions.
 The root can be used to create a permanent pink to red dye.
-A wash can be made with the leaves and used to treat a sunburn and other types of skin irritations.
+A wash can be made with the leaves and used to treat sunburn and other types of skin irritations.
 Additionally, on an energetic level, it is used to increase flow and help clear blockages.
 Continue reading to learn more about cleavers.

 Seen and unseen creatures of the magical garden